Home

 Until I find something better, here’s a video of the PS-F5 in action:

-(shame about the speed glitch in the audio- that’s not something that I’ve experienced with my PS-F5 except when the record is pressed slightly over diameter/ off centre, or there is a small piece of badly trimmed vinyl on the edge of the record which catches on the bottom of the player’s slot, which it sounds like might be the problem here.)
+(Shame about the speed glitch in the audio- not something I’ve experienced with my PS-F5s except when the record is pressed slightly over diameter/ off centre, or there is a small piece of badly trimmed vinyl on the edge of the record which catches on the bottom of the player’s slot.
+Sounds like that might be the problem here.)

-Please check back and it would be great to hear from anyone out there interested in this great piece of musical history, especially if you have any info, images or stories you’d like to share through this site.
+Please check back or better yet subscribe to the blog’s RSS feed.
+It would be great to hear from anyone out there interested in this great piece of musical history.
+Especially if you have any related info, images or stories you’d like to share with the world through this site.

 Marcus Hill